KhronosGroup/KTX-Software/lib/mainpage.md

 The library is open source software.
 Source code is available at
 <a href="https://github.com/KhronosGroup/KTX">GitHub</a>.
 Most of the source
 code and the documentation is licensed under the Apache 2.0 license.
 See @ref license for details.
 When distributing the library, whether in source or binary form, this documentation must be included in the distribution or otherwise made available to recipients.

 See @ref libktx_history for the list of changes.

 @authors
 Mark Callow, <a href="http://www.edgewise-consulting.com">Edgewise Consulting</a>,
              formerly at <a href="http://www.hicorp.co.jp">HI Corporation</a>\n
+Andreas Atteneder, Independent.\n
 Georg Kolling, <a href="http://www.imgtec.com">Imagination Technology</a>\n
 Jacob Str&ouml;m, <a href="http://www.ericsson.com">Ericsson AB</a>

 @snippet{doc} version.h API version

-$Date: Wed Jul 1 12:04:32 2020 -0700 $
+$Date$

 # Usage Overview                              {#overview}